VIRTUAL EXHIBITION

 May attention finally be paid to these Humans who know how to tame almost everything.

-Let light be shed on these Jambars of a special kind, which have remained invisible to our eyes for too long.
+Let light be shed on these special Jambars, who have remained invisible to our eyes for too long.
 To these women.
 Simply.

-In an ideal world, they would need no more than a tenth, if not a hundredth, to shine with their resounding accomplishments.
+In an ideal world, they would have needed less than a tenth, if not a hundredth, to shine with their outstanding achievements.

-from now on no longer translucent against nothingness and the occasional forgetfulness of our memories, to all and sundry.
+We had to ensure that they were timeless, but more importantly, existing, now visible and therefore no longer translucent against the nothingness and occasional forgetfulness of our memories, all of us.

-They are told with modesty but also with pride.
+They tell their story with modesty, but also with pride.
 They delivered with ease these parts of their multiple stories of plural life that embarrassment will surely have made them veil.

 Madeleine Déves Senghor